Kolobok

-Kolobok (Cyrillic: колобо́к) is the main character of an East Slavic national fairy tale with the same name, represented as a small yellow spherical being (bread).
+Kolobok (Cyrillic: колобо́к) is the main character of an East Slavic fairy-tale with the same name, represented as a small yellow spherical bread-like being.
+The story is often called "Little Round Bun" and sometimes "The Runaway Bun."
+In other Slavic regions, it is often adapted to local variation of a kolobok.
+For example, in Bulgaria it is known as "The Wheat Pita" (Житената питка 'wheat pita'), wheat pita being a traditional Bulgarian dish.

-The fairy tale is prevalent in Slavic regions in a number of variations.
-A similar fairy tale with a pancake rolling off has also been recorded in German and Nordic regions.
-The plot is similar to The Gingerbread Man in English tradition.
-The Aarne-Thompson index classifies them in a common type 2025.
+The fairy tale occurs widely in Slavic regions in a number of other variations.
+Bulgarian author Angel Karalyichev adapted the story in his fairytales book for children in 1948.
+In his home town of Strazhitsa, there is annual festival of wheat pita bread dedicated to the character from the tale.
+A similar fairy tale – with a pancake rolling off – has also been recorded in German and Nordic regions.
+The plot is similar to that of "The Gingerbread Man" tale in English tradition.
+The Aarne-Thompson index classifies such stories in a common type: 2025.

 Etymology

 The origin of word kolobok is not clear, and has several proposed versions: